Red-billed quelea: Breeding

 The red-billed quelea needs 300-800 mm of precipitation to breed, with nest building usually commencing four to nine weeks after the onset of the rains.
 Nests are usually built in stands of thorny trees such as umbrella thorn acacia (Vachellia tortilis), blackthorn (Senegalia mellifera) and sicklebush (Dichrostachys cinerea), but sometimes in sugar cane fields or reeds.
 Colonies can consist of millions of nests, in densities of 30,000 per ha (12,000 per acre).
 Over 6000 nests in a single tree have been counted.

 At Malilangwe in Zimbabwe one colony was 20 km long and 1 km wide.
-In southern Africa, suitable branches are stripped of leaves a few days in advance of the offset of nest construction.
+In southern Africa, suitable branches are stripped of leaves a few days in advance of the onset of nest construction.
 The male starts the nest by creating a ring of grass by twining strips around both branches of a hanging forked twig, and from there bridging the gaps in the circle his beak can reach, having one foot on each of the branchlets, using the same footholds and the same orientation throughout the building process.
 Two parallel stems of reeds or sugar cane can also be used to attach the nest from.
 They use both their bills and feet in adding the initial knots needed.

 As soon as the ring is finished the male displays, trying to attract a female, after which the nest may be completed in two days.
 The nest chamber is created in front of the ring.
 The entrance may be constructed after the egg laying has started, while the male works from the outside.
 A finished nest looks like a small oval or globular ball of grass, around 18 cm (7 in) high and 16 cm (6 in) wide, with a 2.5 cm (1 in) wide entrance high up one side, sheltered by a shallow awning.
 About six to seven hundred fresh, green grass strips are used for each nest.
 This species may nest several times per year when conditions are favourable.